<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Have a weakened immune system

-The testing method may vary slightly depending on the age of the patient.
+The testing method may vary depending on the age of the patient.
 According to the CDC, both rRT-PCR and antigen detection tests are effective methods for diagnosing RSV infection in infants and young children.
 For older children and adults, the CDC recommends that healthcare providers use highly sensitive rRT-PCR assays.

 There are two common methods for collecting specimens for RSV testing.